fremantle-industries/wrap/README.md

 Build, Publish & Deploy Elixir Infrastructure to the Cloud.

-`wrap` is a set of `mix` tasks that use [Distillery](https://github.com/bitwalker/distillery) to build an OTP release within [Docker](https://www.docker.com/), publish the container to a registry and deploy to cloud infrastructure via [Terraform](https://www.terraform.io/).
+`wrap` is an opinionated set of `mix` tasks that:

+- Builds an OTP release within [Docker](https://www.docker.com/)
+- Publishes the container to a registry
+- Deploys cloud infrastructure via [Terraform](https://www.terraform.io/)

 ## Installation